tommy-gilligan/brique/README.md

 scrolling menu
-using ringtone menu async with playback split out ringtone name for menu persistenece/flash allow setting time allow setting alarms keyboard is kinda broken (multitap) grid menu from keyboard snake is broken
+using ringtone menu async with playback split out ringtone name for menu

+persistenece/flash
+allow setting time
+allow setting alarms
+keyboard is kinda broken (multitap) grid menu from keyboard

 defmt should be used if possible (instead of log).  currently it is used for uart/rtt but for usb i'm using log.  is there a way to use usb logging from defmt?  will probably require a bit of a bit deep dive

-allow stopping ringtone while it's playing copious debuggin statements menu should label select button reboot to usb is broken options label for select button in keyboard
+allow stopping ringtone while it's playing copious debuggin statements menu should label select button options label for select button in keyboard

 #### Later